Nikon D610 vs D7200

-The Nikon D610 and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and March 2015.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D610) and an APS-C sensor.
-The D610 has a resolution of 24.2 megapixel, whereas the D7200 provides 24 MP.
+The Nikon D610 and the Nikon D7200 are two enthusiast cameras that were announced, respectively, in October 2013 and March 2015.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D610) and an APS-C (D7200) sensor.
+The D610 has a resolution of 24.2 megapixels, whereas the D7200 provides 24 MP.

 An illustration of the physical size and weight of the Nikon D610 and the Nikon D7200 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D610 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably smaller (9 percent) than the Nikon D610.
 Moreover, the D7200 is markedly lighter (10 percent) than the D610.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D610) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7200).
 You can compare the optics available in the Nikon Lens Catalog.